simonw/llm/docs/embeddings/python-api.md

 (embeddings-python-bulk)=
 ### Storing embeddings in bulk

-The `collection.embed_multi()` method can be used to store embeddings for multiple strings at once.
+The `collection.embed_multi()` method can be used to store embeddings for multiple items at once.
 This can be more efficient for some embedding models.

 ```python
 collection.embed_multi(